preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 Team Collaboration Rollup
 ============================

-Use this block to show all Team Sites and other collaboration sites the user has access to.
+Use this block to show team sites and other collaboration sites the user has access to.
 Here's an example:

 .. image:: sitedirectory-g2.png